FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-24-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ```

 And that was it.
-After the build is finished our hugo page got built, uploaded to the Azure Web App and to the Azure storage account.
-I have caching enabled with cloudflare, too that this does not hit my Azure Web App every time.
+After the build is finished our Hugo page got built, uploaded to the Azure Web App and to the Azure storage account.
+I have caching enabled with Cloudflare, so that all requests do not hit my Azure Web App every time.

 Hope this helps.